Secrets Management Overview

 Method 1: Directly Setting Secrets in Helm Charts

-For production environments, we recommend using well-known secrets managers such as:
+For production environments, we recommend using well-known secrets managers such as:- Hashicorp Vault Operator

 - External Secrets Operator